genieversum/genie-flow/doc/permanent_storage.md

 * Multiple readers can query the session index simultaneously
 * The single writer process can insert/update records without blocking readers
 * Connection pooling ensures efficient resource usage across all processes
-* No shared memory requirements - works across network boundaries
+* No shared memory or local filesystem requirements - works across network boundaries

+Since both PostgreSQL and fsspec support network access, all processes can be distributed across machines with no co-location requirements.

 ### when to use postgresql storage
 Use the `PostgresFileStoreManager` when: